Straight to content

 How are the counts conducted?

 Standardised counting is essential for monitoring waterbird trends.
-Annual visits to the same AWC sites on suggested dates using consistent methods support reliable population estimates and long-term trend analysis.
-The waterbird count data and site information are recorded on standardised census forms.
+Annual visits to the same AWC sites on suggested dates using consistent methods support reliable population size estimates and long-term trend analysis.
+The waterbird count data and wetland site information are recorded on standardised census forms.
 AWC participants should contact their state/national coordinators for AWC implementation and reporting.

 Counting and reporting in India